satpalsr/sdk/docs/server.hytopia.chunklattice._constructor_.md

 ## HYTOPIA.ChunkLattice.(constructor)

-Constructs a new instance of the `ChunkLattice` class
+Creates a new chunk lattice instance.

 **Signature:**